omm/hbui/docs/tutorial/README.md

 c:\hbui\samples>
 ```

-and go to the catalog where you installed libui and follow the instructions:
+and go to the catalog where you installed `libui` and follow the instructions:
 ```
+c:\libui>mkdir build
+c:\libui>cd build
 c:\libui\build>cmake -G "Unix Makefiles" ..
 c:\libui\build>make
 ```